machodge/FinalProject/README.md

 Thomas Leonard
 Nicholas Hodge

 This program has a glitch when you first clone it.
-The combat system it pulls from is an older version at first so you have to re-save the new version.
-Once you're in the main folder type 'vim src/combat.cpp' and when you get to that folder type ':wq'.
+The combat system and game system it pulls from is an older version at first so you have to re-save the new versions.
+Once you're in the main folder type 'vim src/combat.cpp' and when you get to that folder type ':wq' then do it again for 'vim src/play.cpp', typing ':wq' after you enter that folder aswell.
 After that and you're back to the main folder complie with 'make' and to the play the game type './game'.

 The game instructions are listed when you start the game but will also be listed here.
 You preform the listed instructions by typing